Reconstruction Formulae for 3D Field-Free Line Magnetic Particle Imaging: Field-Free Line Magnetic Particle Imaging in 3D

-Applying the reconstruction formula in \Cref{thm:first:formula}, one obtains a distribution $X_\theta$ in two variables on the plane orthogonal to the direction $\bm{e}_\theta$ for every angle $\theta$.
+Applying the reconstruction formula in Theorem \ref{thm:first:formula}, one obtains a distribution $X_{\bm{e}_\theta}$ in two variables on the plane orthogonal to the direction $\bm{e}_\theta$ for every angle $\theta$.
 In particular, we obtain the sheaf of all planes through the $z$-axis and on each one of these planes we have the X-Ray projection of the distribution $\rho$.
-The idea behind the second reconstruction formula comes from the observation that the X-Ray and Radon transforms coincide in 2D~\cite{NattererCTbook}: indeed, if we restrict ourselves to a plane orthogonal to the $z$-axis, for example on the plane $\mathbf{L}_a = \lbrace (x,y,z)\in\mathbb{R}^3 \colon z=a\rbrace$ for some $a\in\mathbb{R}$, then the 2D Radon transform of angle $\theta$ on $\mathbf{L}_a$ coincides with the X-Ray transform of angle $\theta$ on $\mathbf{L}_a$ and we can consider the Filtered Back Projection (FBP)~\cite{NattererCTbook}: given a distribution $\rho$ and the set of its X-Ray projections $X_\theta [\rho ]$ for all $\theta\in [0,\pi )$, the following formula holds true for every $a\in\mathbb{R}$:
+The idea behind the second reconstruction formula comes from the observation that the X-Ray and Radon transforms coincide in 2D~\cite{NattererCTbook}: indeed, if we restrict ourselves to a plane orthogonal to the $z$-axis, for example on the plane $\bm{\Pi}_a = \lbrace (x,y,z)\in\mathbb{R}^3 \colon z=a\rbrace$ for some $a\in\mathbb{R}$, then the 2D Radon transform of angle $\theta$ on $\bm{\Pi}_a$ coincides with the X-Ray transform of angle $\theta$ on $\bm{\Pi}_a$ and we can consider the Filtered Back Projection (FBP)~\cite{NattererCTbook}. \begin{theorem}[Second Reconstruction Formula] Given a 3D distribution $\rho$ as in Theorem \ref{thm:main} and the set of all of its X-Ray projections $X_{\bm{e}_\theta} [\rho ]$ for all $\theta\in [0,\pi )$ around the $z$-axis, then for every restriction of $\rho$ on the plane $\bm{\Pi}_a$ with $a\in\mathbb{R}$